MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/native-device-permissions.md

 ![Device Permissions settings screen](~/assets/images/tabs/device-permissions.png)

 > [!IMPORTANT]
-> Native device functionality is currently not supported for tabs on mobile clients but full support is coming soon.
 >
->Also, we are experiencing an issue with the Geolocation API on desktop that we are working to fix.
+> Native device functionality is currently not supported for tabs on mobile clients.
+>
+> The geolocation API is currently not fully supported on all desktop clients.

 ## Device permissions